wavefrontHQ/docs/pages/doc/opentelemetry_tracing.md

 ## Next Steps

 - [Try out the Tutorials](opentelemetry_java_tutorial.html) and see how you can send your data to Tanzu Observability!
-- To enable logs for your OpenTelemetry data, see [Enable Logs for OpenTelemetry Data](opentelemetry_logs.html).
+- To enable proxy debug logs for the OpenTelemetry data sent directly to the Wavefront Porxy, see [Enable Proxy Debug Logs for OpenTelemetry Data](opentelemetry_logs.html).